-The Florida Human Rights Act prohibits employment practices that discriminate on the basis of disability.
+The Florida Civil Rights Act prohibits employment practices that discriminate based on handicap.
 The Act covers public and private employers with 15 or more employees (FL Stat.
 Sec.
 760.01 et seq.).

-The Public Employment Discrimination Law prohibits discrimination in state employment based on disability unless the disability prevents satisfactory work performance (FL Stat.
+The Public Employment Discrimination Law prohibits discrimination in county and municipal employment based on handicap if the individual is the most competent and able to perform the services required (FL Stat.
 Sec.
 112.042).
-The state's Vocational Rehabilitation Lawprohibits public employers from discriminating against individuals with disabilities, including those who use a service animal (Sec.
+The state's Vocational Rehabilitation Law prohibits public employers from discriminating against individuals with disabilities, including those who use a service animal (FL Stat.
+Sec.
 413.08).
-Under this law, "disability" is defined as being deaf, hard of hearing, blind, visually impaired, or otherwise physically disabled.
-Definitions
+Under this law, "disability" is defined as a physical or mental impairment that substantially limits one or more major life activities.

-The term "handicap" is not defined by the Florida Human Rights Act, but the federal Americans with Disabilities Act (ADA) defines "disability" as:
+The term "handicap" is not defined by the Act, but the federal Americans with Disabilities Act (ADA) defines "disability" as:

 - A physical or mental impairment that substantially limits one or more major life activities